keidio/java-remote-ee-21-spring/README.md

 - Controller
 - Model (data + operations on data) = Service + Repository

-- Controller ->
+- Controller -> get the request from the user and returns the view
-- Service ->
+- Service -> business logic (what application should do)
-- Repository
+- Repository -> direct access to the data (doesn't matter where data is)

 ### View - it's a view which user is  able to play with
 - html pages